-Making these really weren’t difficult.
-Since I’m definitely no Martha Stewart, y’all know I would be candid about that.
-Although I have been branching out a little in the past few years in the baking arena, you won’t catch my ass making macarons or any damn thing with fondant.
+Making these really aren’t difficult.
+Since I’m definitely no Martha Stewart, y’all should know that I would be candid about that.
+Although I have been branching out a little in the past few years in the baking arena, you won’t catch me making macarons or any thing with fondant.
+I tried using fondant ONE time because I was determined to make a beautiful cake for my daughter’s 15th birthday.
+It was going to be EPIC.
+If you’re a mama, you know how I felt; I was determined to do it big.
+I thought I was one, eh..maybe two YouTube’s away from a gorgeous three layer gâteau beauty straight out of Taste of Home.

 Let’s Make Sour Cream Doughnuts

-This part is easy enough.
+This, however, is easy enough.

 My very favorite kitchen baby, my stand mixer, does the work for the first part.